 Courtesy is very important, and efforts to rush a business deal are unlikely to meet with success.
 No encounter starts with a business discussion.
 To establish trust, some time spent discussing family members, sports, and social activities are fundamental to the development of a solid business relationship.
-COVID-19 health protocols have put a temporary halt on many practices, but it is otherwise customary in Argentina to shake hands with everyone in the room upon arriving and leaving.
-It is customary for men to kiss women they meet for the first time on the right cheek.
+It is customary in Argentina to shake hands with everyone in the room upon arriving and leaving.
+It is also customary for men to kiss women on the right cheek.

 Contacts and introductions are important.
 Therefore, it is advisable to use the services of the U.S. Commercial Service at the U.S. Embassy in Buenos Aires, as well as other organizations such as the American Chamber of Commerce, industry associations, and other intermediaries, for introductions to potential business partners and customers.
 The U.S. Commercial Service in Argentina offers services such as the “Gold Key” to meet with potential business partners.

 It is recommended to be prompt to business meetings with a pre-arranged appointment, even if your Argentine contact may be slightly late.
 Be sure to have an ample supply of business cards.
 Although not essential, it is beneficial to have cards printed in Spanish as well as English.

-One cultural note is that it is better form to identify yourself as being from the United States (Estadounidense) and avoid saying you are from “America.”
+One cultural note is that it is better to form to identify yourself as being from the United States (Estadounidense) and avoid saying you are from “America.”
 In Latin America, the term “America” denotes both North and South America, not just the United States.

 Business Travel Information:

 Visas are not required for U.S. citizens traveling to Argentina for up to 90 days of tourism or business, except holders of U.S. Diplomatic and Official passports.
 U.S. citizens, Australians, and Canadians do not pay the reciprocal visa fee.

 Argentine citizens traveling to the United States for any purpose require a U.S. visa.
-For more information on U.S. visa application procedures, visit https://www.state.gov/visas/.
+For more information on U.S. visa application procedures, visit this site.